Joash-JW/Auto-DCA/README.md

 14. Set-up complete!

 ### Interactive Brokers
-:white_check_mark: Do: Recommended to first try this out with a paper trading account.
+:warning: Recommended to first try this out with a paper trading account.

 Refer to their official guide on creating a paper account https://www.interactivebrokers.com/en/software/ptgstl/topics/papertrader.htm